© Jeff Matthews entry Oct 2017

 The Caproni-3 was the mainstay of the Italian bomber fleet.
 The crew of four were in an open central nacelle (not really a "cockpit", but simply a large open compartment.
 The forward machine gunner was at the very front of the ship.
 Behind him sat the two pilots.
 The tail gunner was at the back of the nacelle, mounted on a platform above the number 3 engine, which drove the pusher prop.
 The bomb load was suspended beneath the hull.

 La Guardia spent a lot of time on administration and diplomacy.
 He was a fiery speaker and gave talks to Italian civilians when the war was not going well in late 1917.
-He spoke Yiddish (his mother was Jewish, surname Coen), German, French, Italian and several Croatian dialects (he lived in Trieste for a while and married a local woman).
+He spoke Yiddish (his mother was Jewish, surname Coen), German, French, Italian and several Croatian dialects (he lived in Trieste for a while).
 He was tireless, energetic and flamboyant in his efforts to support the Italian war effort against Austria.
 The NYT, in their obituary for him on Sept.
 21, 1947 wrote:

 Mr. La Guardia was unbelievably successful as a propagandist.
 He addressed mass meetings in Milan, Genoa, Rome, Turin, Naples, Bologna and a dozen other Italian cities, and stirred up tremendous enthusiasm.
 For his services as a spellbinder the Italian Government made him a commendatore.
 His war service, however, did not consist entirely of speech-making.
 He came home with two wound stripes, the result of crack-ups while bombing the Austrian lines.
 He received the Italian War Cross and was promoted to major.